Growing Weed Is Pretty Bad for the Environment

 But let's be real.

 Smoking marijuana has some environmental downsides.
-But there are many other far more serious personal behaviours from an environment and climate point of view, such as driving large internal-combustion vehicles like trucks and SUVs, or air travel, or consuming large quantities of factory-farmed meat.
+But there are many other far more serious personal behaviors from an environment and climate point of view, such as driving large internal-combustion vehicles like trucks and SUVs, or air travel, or consuming large quantities of factory-farmed meat.

 Legalizing weed won't be an easy process.
 But chances are that if done right, it can help mitigate some of the worst byproducts of growing the stuff illegally, especially if politicians are willing to acknowledge that marijuana is here to stay.